Mozart, l'opéra rock: Act II

 At the height of his dispute with Colloredo, Wolfgang takes up board with the Webers, who have moved to Vienna after the death of Fridolin and are taking in boarders to make ends meet.
 It is here he is re-introduced to Constanze, who has apparently decided to give up on love as she puts far too much into her relationships and is left heartbroken when they do not work out (Si je défaille).
 While Josepha and Sophie are excited to see him again, Cecilia is less than pleased with how he left Aloysia.
 Though she happily tells him that Aloysia's now married, doing well, and expecting a child.
 She also tells him that she doesn't want Wolfgang getting any ideas about her other daughters (or her, for that matter).
-After she leaves, Josepha and Sophie bombard him with questions about his new-found success in Vienna until Constanze intervenes and leads him to his room to get some rest.
+After she leaves, Josepha and Sophie bombard him with questions about his newfound success in Vienna until Constanze intervenes and leads him to his room to get some rest.

 Moving ahead, it has come time for Salieri and Rosenberg to check on the progress Wolfgang has made with his opera.
-When they arrive, Monsieur Stephanie attempts dissuade them, but they press on anyway and discover that Wolfgang is distracted from his work, instead chasing Constanze and demanding a kiss.
+When they arrive, Monsieur Stephanie attempts to dissuade them, but they press on anyway and discover that Wolfgang is distracted from his work, instead chasing Constanze and demanding a kiss.
 Rosenberg is appalled by the display while Monsieur Stephanie attempts to get Wolfgang's attention.
 Wolfgang ignores him, and the diva, La Cavalieri, goes so far so to tease the latter with a kiss when she attempts to get him to focus.

 It is ultimately Salieri who gets his attention with a simple recitation of his name.
 He explains that they are there on behalf of the Emperor and, by what they've seen, he will be disappointed.
 Annoyed at the treatment, Wolfgang demands to know how they can judge without hearing a single note, to which Rosenberg replies that there are too many notes.
 After a brief argument, Rosenberg tells Salieri that they're leaving and exits.
 Salieri, believing Wolfgang's behavior was a display to prevent them from discovering how little he's achieved, commends him for the clever plot.
 He remarks that he hopes Wolfgang's apparent confidence is not a front for a lack of real talent.